udacity/create-your-own-adventure/english/marshmallow.md

 [Click](vote-the-president/hillary/Hillary.md) here to vote for Hillary Clinton.

+You don't like either of these candidates.
+So instead, you decide to [write a symphony](write-a-symphony/symphony.md)

 Keith the Unicorn approaches you.
 He looks a little forlorn so you decide to [cheer him up.](unicorn/thebigquestion/thebigquestion.md)